hpcugent/vsc_user_docs/scripts/vsc-venv-wrapper/README.md

 `vsc-venv` is a script that encapsulates the creation and management of Python virtual environments.
 This avoids multiple issues with the default `venv` command on the HPC.

-One such issue is that a virtual environment created for a specific cluster might not work on another cluster.
+One issue is that a virtual environment created for one cluster might not work on another.
-Another problem is that when activating a virtual environment, the same centrally installed modules must be loaded as the ones when the virtual environment was first created.

-the `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way and provides a way
+Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded. the `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way and provides a way